Earliest U.S. Type/major varieties 1793-1807 的展示图片库

 1793 1/2C PO1BN PCGS #1000

 C-2.
 CAC cert.
-This coin is at least a FR02.
-Much of the date and all legends are visible in person, and the surfaces are rock-solid.
+This coin certainly seems under-graded in my humble opinion.
+Much of the date and all legends are visible in person, there is zero porosity, and the color is beautiful. (white scratches are on holder, not the coin.)
+Seriously thinking of having it regraded.

 1794 1/2C G6BN PCGS #1003